- About Food Items: Ingredients and Prepared Foods

 What are Branded Products?

-When you open a food item, its slide-out panel has the Linked Branded Products section listing the branded products that are linked to the food item, as per screenshot below.
+When you open a food item, the Linked Branded Products tab lists the branded products that are linked to the food item, as per screenshot below.

-A branded product is an entity to link a food item to the vendor products of a particular brand, and to link the food item to a nutrient profile.
+A branded product is an entity to link a food item to a nutrient source, and to link the vendor products of a particular brand to that nutrient source.

 Requesting a Food Item/Ingredient be Added to System